-I received my Ph.D. in Psychology in 1996 from the University of California at Davis, having the priviledge to work with Drs.
+I received my Ph.D. in Psychology in 1996 from the University of California at Davis, having worked with Drs.
 Sally Mendoza and Bill Mason.
 The title of my dissertation was Social influences on endocrine regulation and responsiveness in squirrel monkeys (Saimiri sciureus).
 I did a post-doctoral fellowship with Dr. Emilie Rissman at the University of Virginia, and came to Wright State in 1999.

 My research interests are broadly within the field of behavioral neuroendocrinology and concern the interaction between physiological factors, social behavior, and environmental influences, with emphases on sociobiological considerations.